 “Gratitude can transform common days into thanksgiving, turn routine jobs into joy, and change ordinary opportunities into blessings.” – William Arthur Ward

 Happiness at work is just as important as being happy anywhere else.
 In the spirit of creating the life you want, here are seventeen small ways to spark positive change at work today.
-Let this serve as a reminder that happiness can be evoked in any situation.

 17 Ways to Have a Good Day at Work